 It is an IgG4 monoclonal antibody against PD-1.
 It is approved by the FDA for squamous and non-squamous NSCLC that has progressed after platinum-based chemotherapy.
 It can be used in patients with high or low PD-L1 expression status.

-It is also IgG4 monoclonal antibody against PD-1.
+It is also an IgG4 monoclonal antibody against PD-1.
 It is approved for pre-treated metastatic NSCLC with greater than 50% expression of PD-L1 and does not harbor EGFR and ALK mutations.
 It is also used in combination with pemetrexed and carboplatin for metastatic non-squamous NSCLC with less than 50% expression of PD-L1.

 It is an IgG1 antibody against PD-L1.
 It is approved for use in metastatic, progressive NSCLC during or following treatment with platinum-based chemotherapy.
 It can be used in patients who express EGFR and ALK mutations and fail targeted therapy.

-It is not considered an immune therapy.
+It is not considered immune therapy.
 It is an anti-angiogenesis antibody that inhibits vascular endothelial growth factor A (VEGF-A).
 It is primarily used in combination with platinum-based chemotherapy for the treatment of non-squamous NSCLC.
 It is contraindicated in squamous cell NSCLC due to the risk of severe and often fatal hemoptysis.
 It is also used to treat breast, renal, colon, and brain cancers.

 Small Cell Lung Cancer Treatment

-SCLC is very sensitive to chemotherapy, but unfortunately, has very high recurrence rate.
+SCLC is very sensitive to chemotherapy, but unfortunately, has a very high recurrence rate.
 Treatment for SCLC is according to the stage of the disease.